tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

         test_is_description_line()
         test_extract_org_name()

-Let us make sure that the tests are still run if we run the script directly.
+Let us make sure that the tests still run if we run the script directly.
 Note that the command below assumes that you are working in the top level directory ``protein-number-vs-size``.